jbrianhaley/covidStats/README.md

 # covidStats
-Python program to scrape COVID-19 data and display on Waveshare 2.9in eInk display
+Python program to scrape COVID-19 data and display on Waveshare 2.9in eInk display.

+Lots of room for improvement here.